elaInnovation/elaMicroserviceGrpc/Documentation/Wirepas Base/README.md

 All the information relative to the authentication, managing object and **session id** are available [here](https://github.com/elaInnovation/ELA-Microservices/blob/master/Documentation/Authentication/README.md)

 ## Objects
-You will find here all the object description relative to the **Bluetooth Base Microservice**.
+You will find here all the object description relative to the **Wirepas Base Microservice**.
+The one provided by the public API are describe here, and some other common objet present for the different API are referenced in other documentation.
+However, you will find all the usefull links here.

 ### ElaWirepasDataRequest
 **Brief** : Request object which handle all information to start a streaming request